Time 100: Controversies

-Controversies over exclusions
+Exclusions

-The exclusion of then-British Prime Minister Tony Blair from the 2004 list caused mild controversy.
+The exclusion of then-British prime minister Tony Blair from the 2004 list caused mild controversy.
 Time editor-at-large Michael J. Elliott defended the decision to consistently exclude Blair, saying that "Gerhard Schröder and Jacques Chirac are not there either.
 This is a worldwide list.
 There are no Western European political leaders on it because they are not that powerful or influential at this time."
-Although George W. Bush has been on the list several times, controversy emerged when he was dropped from the list in 2007 in part because of the Democratic victory in the 2006 congressional election.
+The exclusion of then-President of the United States George W. Bush in 2007 generated similar controversy.
 Former Senator Rick Santorum (R–PA) said on Fox News:The fact of the matter is, the president of the United States, I don't care who's in that office, is the most powerful man on the face of the Earth and has more influence over various aspects of lives, not just in this country, but around the world.
 And for Time magazine to dismiss that just shows you how biased and, I would argue, hateful they are.

 Adi Ignatius, Time's deputy managing editor who oversaw the list at the time, explained that "any U.S. president has a certain built-in influence ...
 Bush had actually squandered some of that built-in influence.
 His position on Iraq has cost him support in his own party. ...
 To a certain point, he sort of reached a lame-duck status".

-Controversies over inclusions
+Inclusions

 The list has also generated controversy over inclusions.
 In 2005, conservative commentator Ann Coulter was listed, which led Salon to observe:

-When Time magazine named Ann Coulter among its 100 "most influential people" last week, alongside such heavyweights as Ariel Sharon, Bill Clinton, Nelson Mandela, Kim Jong-il, and the Dalai Lama, the choice produced guffaws online.
+When Time magazine named Ann Coulter among its 100 "most influential people" last week, alongside such heavyweights as Ariel Sharon, Bill Clinton, Nelson Mandela, and the Dalai Lama, the choice produced guffaws online.
 Plugging the issue on Fox News last week, Time executive editor Priscilla Painton insisted it was Coulter's use of "humor" that made her so influential, stopping just short of suggesting that Coulter is the conservative Jon Stewart.
 But even Fox's Bill O'Reilly wasn't buying it.
 He pressed Painton: "Do you think people, Americans, listen to Ann Coulter?
 Do you think she has influence in public opinion?"

 Time defended Coulter as a best-selling author whose controversial commentary strongly affected political debates in the United States.
 Coulter did not, however, make additional appearances on the list.